Phase separation dynamics and active turbulence in a binary fluid mixture: Model

 Clearly, the viscosity $ \eta_{i=1,2}$ are considered different in this model.
-It is worthy to mention here that, for active nematic systems, due to considering the small sizes and velocities of microscopic particles, active stress dominated over elastic stress, as given in the work of Doostmohammadi {\em et al.} \cite{Doostmohammadi-NC-2018} and Thampi {\em et al.} \cite{Thampi-EPL-2015}.
-Based on the consider studies and following Saghatchi {\em et al.}\cite{Saghatchi-IJNME-2023}, we employ a simplified stress formulation that neglects elastic stresses, as active stresses dominate the dynamics in high-activity regime.
-In this study, we have considered three forces namely, the drag force $F_{drag}$, active stress $F_{active}$ and capillary stress $F_{ch}$ related to active fluid and only drag force for the passive fluid.
-A viscous drag between the components of the fluids $F_{drag}= \gamma \phi (1-\phi) (u_{2}-u_{1})$, where $\gamma$ is the momentum transfer coefficient between both fluids.
+While active stress dominates in high-activity regimes, elastic stresses arising from distortions in the nematic ordering can contribute significantly, particularly near topological defects and at low to moderate activities \cite{Doostmohammadi-NC-2018, Thampi-EPL-2015}.
+Following the complete Beris-Edwards formulation \cite{Saghatchi-IJNME-2023}, we therefore include the full elastic stress tensor in our momentum equations.
+This ensures that our model captures the interplay between active forcing and elastic restoring forces across all activity regimes.
+It should be noted that, we have considered four forces namely, the drag force $F_{drag}$, active stress $F_{active}$, elastic stress $F_{elastic}$ and capillary stress $F_{ch}$ related to active fluid and drag force and capillary stress $F_{ch}$ for the passive fluid.
+A viscous drag between the components of the fluids $F_{drag}= \gamma \phi (1-\phi) (u_{2}-u_{1})$,\cite{Bhattacharyya-PRE-2024} where $\gamma$ is the momentum transfer coefficient between both fluids.
 The active stress for an active fluid system is known to take the form of $\zeta$$\textbf{Q}$, with the prominent contribution to active stresses being proportional to the nematic tensor $\textbf {Q}$. $\zeta$ is a phenomenological parameter that presents the activity strength in active fluids being negative for contractile systems, such as (bacteria pull, less common in bacterial suspensions) and positive for extensile systems (bacteria push along their orientation, typical for swimming bacteria like Bacillus subtilis).
 The factor $\phi$ ensures that this stress is localized to active phase, which form via phase separation (Cahn-Hilliard dynamics).
-The nematic tensor $\textbf{Q}$ captures the anisotropy of bacterial motion, distinguishing active matter from isotropic fluids.
 The divergence $F_{active}=\nabla \cdot (\zeta \phi \textbf{Q})$ translates this stress into a force that accelerates the velocity of the active phase $u_{1}$, interacting with other forces such as drag and interfacial tension.
-And the nematic order parameter $\textbf{Q}$ is presented by a nematic tensor field as:
+In addition to active forcing, the distortion of the nematic field generates an elastic stress.
+This elastic stress captures the passive response of the nematic to flow and distortions, and is retained alongside the active stress ${F}_{active}$ to ensure a complete description of the nematohydrodynamics. $\lambda$ is the tumbling parameter, which governs how nematic directors respond to shear.
+For $|\lambda|<1$, the director tends to tumble under shear, continually rotating rather than aligning with the flow.
+For $|\lambda|>1$, the system exhibits flow-aligning behavior, where the director reaches a steady orientation relative to the flow.
+The value $|\lambda|=1$ corresponds to the onset of tumbling-to-aligning transition.
+Mathematically, $\lambda$ determines the character of objective time derivative of $\textbf{Q}$. $\Gamma$ is the rotational diffusion coefficient and $\Gamma \mathbf{H}$ is relaxational dynamics of the nematic tensor to the minimum of free energy and defined as